← Geology/Environment (Map/Topography (Geodetic/Gradient/Curvature))

 Where can I check my latitude and longitude?

-Does altitude (altitude) also take into account?
+Is altitude also taken into account?

 Can this result be used for final surveying and navigation decisions?